schubergphilis/terraform-aws-mcaf-service-quotas-manager/CONTRIBUTING.md

 To use it, follow these steps:

 1. Installation:
-    - Using Brew: `brew install tflint`
+    - Using Brew: `brew install pre-commit`
     - Using Python: `pip3 install pre-commit --upgrade`
     - Using Conda: `conda install -c conda-forge pre-commit`